Extremal unitary representations of big $N=4$ superconformal algebra: Application to unitarity of massless representations in the Ramond sector

 \subsection{Acknowledgements}

 Pierluigi M\"oseneder Frajria and Paolo Papi are partially supported by the PRIN project 2022S8SSW2 - Algebraic and geometric aspects of Lie theory - CUP B53D2300942 0006, a project cofinanced by European Union - Next Generation EU fund.
+Victor Kac is partially supported by a Simons grant.

 5pt { {\bf V.K.}: Department of Mathematics, MIT, 77 Mass.
 Ave, Cambridge, MA 02139; {\tt kac@math.mit.edu} 5pt {\bf P.M-F.}: Politecnico di Milano, Polo regionale di Como, Via Anzani 42, 22100, Como, Italy; {\tt pierluigi.moseneder@polimi.it} 5pt {\bf P.P.}: Dipartimento di Matematica, Sapienza Universit\`a di Roma, P.le A. Moro 2, 00185, Roma, Italy; {\tt papi@mat.uniroma1.it}, Corresponding author }